sbstjn/serverless-dynamodb-autoscaling/README.md

         minimum: 40       # Minimum write capacity
         maximum: 200      # Maximum write capacity
         usage: 0.5        # Targeted usage percentage
-    - name: custom-table-2nd
+    - name: another-table
       read:
         minimum: 5
         maximum: 1000
+        # usage: 0.75 is the default
 ```

 That's it!
-After the next deployment (`sls deploy`) serverless will configure your Auto Scaling for DynamoDB.
+With the next deployment (`sls deploy`) serverless will add a CloudFormation configuration to enable Auto Scaling for the DynamoDB tables `custom-table` and `another-table`.

+You must of course provide at least a configuration for `read` or `write` to enable Auto Scaling.
+The value for `usage` has a default of 75 percent.

 ## DynamoDB